The Evil Within is a nightmare to watch while you are awake

 Some of the special effects and crazy camera angles were just plain genius!
 Drilling into a head and blowing the insides out with a fire extinguisher is something I’ve never seen before.
 Bringing the camera into a habitrail full of hamsters, for no obvious reason, was weird but cool.
 The fact that he spent huge amounts of money building an animatronic octopus that plays the drums, and explained in the movie how it worked, was some real dedication to his craft.
 (Or obsession caused by the drugs!)

 Even if it was politically incorrect, the performance of Dennis by Frederick Koehler was amazing, and he really put his heart and soul into it.
-From what I understand, he and Michael Berryman were two of of the few people who didn’t walk out from the cast and crew during the 5-year trippy ride to get the movie down on celluloid.
+It had to be difficult being one of the few people who didn’t walk out during the endless trippy ride to get the movie down on celluloid.

 I love the quirkiness, and the obvious inexperience of the writer/director/editor made that understandable.
 Most everything was done by Getty himself, at his house, alone.
 The fact that he made this movie without the politically correct filters that most movies are made with made it honest in a crazy sort of way.
 It is unique, original and inappropriate — with no real redeeming qualities except that this was someone’s life work, and it blows my mind.